 Soccer stars & space cadets

-When teachers at school asked what we wanted to be as adults, there was always an interesting range of responses, ranging from dream careers (professional sports starts, robot engineers) to those guided by parental preference (usually actuaries or barristers).
+When our teachers at school asked what we wanted to be as adults, there was always an interesting range of responses, ranging from dream careers (professional sports stars, robot engineers) to those guided by parental preference (usually actuaries or barristers).

 Looking back, I don’t think anyone I went to school with followed their expected or chosen path…at least, not closely.